substrate-system/template-hono-datastar/README.example.md

 dev server.

 Vite gives us HMR and bundling.
-The Vite plugin runs the worker code, which is why the worker server works locally.
+The Vite plugin runs the worker code, which is why the worker works locally.

 Vite builds to `public/`, but we do not use that folder during development.